Framed (1947 film): Plot

 Mike wins some money in a craps game and pays Paula back everything she spent on him.
-He saw her get in the car with Steve, and is very suspicious of a barmaid with much money.
-Paula tells him she persuaded Steve to reconsider Jeff's financing.
-And gullible Mike falls for the lie.
+He saw her get in the car with Steve, and is very suspicious of a barmaid with so much money.
+Paula tells him she persuaded Steve to reconsider Jeff's financing and gullible Mike falls for the lie.

 Mike, Steve and Paula drive out to see the mine.
 On the way back, Steve persuades Mike to stop for a drink at his place.
-However, when Mike goes to wash his hands, he notices a bath robe which oddly has "Paula" embroidered on it.
-Still not willing to open his eyes and figure out the danger he is in, Mike gets drunk and passes out.
-Steve drives him to the spot chosen for the accident, but Paula unexplainably knocks Steve out instead of Mike and sends the car - and Steve - over a cliff.
+However, when Mike goes to wash his hands, he notices a bath robe with the name "Paula" embroidered on it.
+Still not willing to open his eyes and recognize the danger he is in, Mike gets drunk and passes out.
+Steve drives him to the spot chosen for the accident, but Paula knocks Steve out instead of Mike and sends the car - and Steve - over a cliff.
 She is able to convince Mike that he accidentally killed Steve in a drunken rage and that she staged the accident to cover for him.
 She begs him to run away with her.
 Mike then learns that the authorities know Steve was killed and Jeff has been accused of his murder.
 After going to see Jeff in jail, Mike suspects Paula, but has no proof.
 He goes to question Mrs. Woodworth, Steve's secretary, pretending to be a reporter.
 She confirms that a Helen Bailey called while Jeff was meeting Steve.
-Mrs Woodworth's suspicious husband calls the police, but Mike punches him and gets away.
+Mrs. Woodworth's suspicious husband calls the police, but Mike punches him and gets away.

-He asks Paula if she knows Helen Bailey.
-She denies it, then heads to the bank to get the money.
+Mike asks Paula if she knows Helen Bailey but she denies it verbally; however, her shocked look tells him that the name was her alias.
+She leaves and heads to the bank to get the money.
 Mike follows her there and confronts her.
 She begs him to go with her, but he turns her down, and the police, tipped off by him, place her under arrest.